GYG-be/gyg-be.github.io/_posts/2024-01-01-weekly-personal-development-plan.md

 ---

-# Week 1 of A 52-Week Personal Development Syllabus
+# It's Just Week 1 of a LONG 52-Week Personal Development Syllabus

 ### Re-introduction to yourself and your time